CBS Sports and Turner Sports Announce 2018 NCAA Division I Men’s Basketball Championship Commentator Teams

 National Championship and Final Four National Semifinals on TBS

-Turner Sports and CBS Sports will once again feature a marquee lineup of announcers for their sixth year of combined coverage of the NCAA Division I Men’s Basketball Championship.
-All 67 games from the 2016 NCAA Tournament will be televised across four national television networks – TBS, CBS, TNT and truTV – and via NCAA March Madness Live, beginning Tuesday, March 15, with the NCAA First Four on truTV presented by Northwestern Mutual.
+Turner Sports and CBS Sports will once again feature a marquee lineup of announcers for their eighth year of combined coverage of the NCAA Division I Men’s Basketball Championship.
+All 67 games from the 2018 NCAA Tournament will be televised across four national television networks – TBS, CBS, TNT and truTV – and via NCAA March Madness Live, beginning Tuesday, March 13, with the NCAA First Four on truTV presented by Northwestern Mutual.

-- Swin Cash serving as a studio analyst for the First Four games.
+- Candace Parker serving as studio analyst in Atlanta from the First Four through the Sweet 16;

 Ernie Johnson and Greg Gumbel will again host studio coverage from the CBS Broadcast Center in New York City during the first full week of the tournament, joined by Charles Barkley, Clark Kellogg and Kenny Smith.
-Johnson will host studio coverage from Atlanta during the second week of tournament action, while Doug Gottlieb joins studio coverage from New York.
-Studio coverage originating from Turner Studios in Atlanta, hosted by Matt Winer during the first week, will feature analysts Szczerbiak, Seth Davis and college coaches.
+Johnson will host studio coverage from Atlanta during the second week of tournament action on Thursday and Friday, while Gumbel will anchor coverage from CBS Studios.
+Studio coverage originating from Turner Studios in Atlanta, hosted by Casey Stern through Round 2, will feature Brendan Haywood, Seth Davis, Parker and college coaches.
+Wally Szczerbiak will contribute to studio coverage from New York City.

 Following is the complete list of announcer pairings: